 The demand for snow and ice control equipment can also be influenced by general economic conditions in the United States, as well as local economic conditions in the snow-belt regions in North America.
 In stronger economic conditions, our end-users may choose to replace or upgrade existing equipment before its useful life has ended, while in weak economic conditions, our end-users may seek to extend the useful life of equipment, thereby increasing the sales of parts and accessories.
 However, since snow and ice control management is a non-discretionary service necessary to ensure public safety and continued personal and commercial mobility in populated areas that receive snowfall, end-users cannot extend the useful life of snow and ice control equipment indefinitely and must replace equipment that has become too worn, unsafe or unreliable, regardless of economic conditions.
 While our parts and accessories yield slightly higher gross margins than our snow and ice control equipment, they yield significantly lower revenue than equipment sales, which adversely affects our results of operations.
-However, since snow and ice control management is a non-discretionary service necessary to ensure public safety and continued personal and commercial mobility in populated areas that receive snowfall, end-users cannot extend the useful life of snow and ice control equipment indefinitely and must replace equipment that has become too worn, unsafe or unreliable, regardless of economic conditions.

-Sales of parts and accessories for 2010 and 2011, respectively, were approximately 21.9% and 51.2% higher than average annual parts and accessories sales over the preceding ten years, which management believes is largely a result of the deferral of new equipment purchases due to the recent economic downturn.
-Although sales of snow and ice control units increased in 2011 as compared to 2010, management believes that absent the recent economic downturn, equipment sales in 2010 and 2011 would have been considerably higher due to the high levels of snowfall during these years, as equipment unit sales in 2010 and 2011 remained below the ten-year average, while snowfall levels for snow seasons ending March 31, 2010 and 2011 were considerably above the ten-year average.
+Sales of parts and accessories for 2012 were approximately 21% lower than average annual parts and accessories sales over the preceding ten years.
+The lower than average parts and accessories sales was a direct result of the historic record low snowfall levels coupled with economic uncertainty.
+Sales of parts and accessories for 2011 were approximately 46% higher than average annual parts and accessories sales over the preceding ten years.
+The higher than average parts and accessories sales in 2011 were due to what management believes is the deferral of new equipment purchases due to the recent economic downturn, despite higher than average snowfall.
+Although sales of snow and ice control units increased in 2011, management believes that absent the recent economic downturn, equipment sales in 2011 would have been considerably higher due to the high levels of snowfall, as equipment unit sales in 2011 remained below the ten-year average.
 Management believes this deferral of new equipment purchases could result in an elevated multi-year replacement cycle as the economy recovers.